koderzi/wp-dev/README.md

 To use this repository, follow the steps below:

 1. Create new repository by clicking the Use this template button above.
+2. Go to your repository settings, navigate to **Actions** > **General**, and set the **Workflow permissions** to **Read and write permissions**.
+3. After setting the permissions, remove the remove.txt file from the repository.
+You can do this by manually deleting the remove.txt file in your repository's file explorer and committing the changes via GitHub or your Git client.
-2. Open your duplicated repository in VSCode using the command ">Dev Containers: Clone Repositories in Named Container Volume".
+4. Open your duplicated repository in VSCode using the command ">Dev Containers: Clone Repositories in Named Container Volume".
 You can name your container for easy referencing.
-3. (Optional) Enter your git username & email in the terminal.
+5. (Optional) Enter your git username & email in the terminal.
-4. Once the container is ready, you can go to http://localhost:8080/wp-admin to start configuring your WordPress.
+6. Once the container is ready, you can go to http://localhost:8080/wp-admin to start configuring your WordPress.
-5. You can put your dependency plugin or theme in the folder provided.
+7. You can put your dependency plugin or theme in the folder provided.

 > Note: You may need to press `Reload Window`, `Rebuild` or `Retry` during container startup.